NASA-IMPACT/admg-casei/doc/architecture/decisions/0002-typography.md

 We started the project with simple inline styles.
 The goal was to keep the styles closely coupled with the components they apply to.

-We updated later added [TypographyJS](https://kyleamathews.github.io/typography.js/) and added our styles from the designs to the html elements within the typography js structure.
+We use [TypographyJS](https://kyleamathews.github.io/typography.js/) and added our interpretation of the styles from the designs to the respective html elements as typography.js override styles.
+TypographyJS defines those styles as global css stylesheet.
+It is added to the Gatsby project via the `gatsby-plugin-typography`, which takes care of the integration into the build process.

 We have inconsistencies in our designs and implementation of those designs.
 As we update the designs to offer a consistent style guide, we need update the code.
 Ideally, our solution will be a combination of centralized core styles and component specific styles that live next to their components.